kevnhech/linkedlist/README.md

 # linkedlist

 # You will need two classes or factories:
 1. LinkedList class / factory, which will represent the full list.
+(Done)
 2. Node class / factory, containing a value property and a nextNode property, set both as null by default.

 # Build the following functions in your linked list class / factory: